systemetric/shepherd/sheepsrc/docs/troubleshooting.md

 ## Why is the time wrong

 The Raspberry Pi does not keep time when it is off and so has no way of knowing how much time has passed since it was turned off.

+## Can't fit the 12v socket because of the case design

+I can't fit in the 12v socket because of the case design

+Sorry about that, the studs are positioned and sized to take lego, you can slim down the offending stud using a hot blade or a Dremmel tool.